As of January 21, 2019…

 He is just the 4th NFL head coach to reach 250 career regular-season victories.
 His 261 regular-season wins are the 3rd-most NFL regular season wins of all-time.

 Including the postseason, he has now recorded 291 career wins, which is 3rd in NFL history.
-He owns a career winning percentage of .685, 1st in NFL history.
+He owns a career winning percentage of .685, first in NFL history.

 He has an overall record of 291-134, which is 157 games above the .500 mark.
 He joins Don Shula and George Halas as the only coaches with 100 more wins than losses.